Birth of a Nation’ -- 100 years on, debate on film endures

 NEW YORK (AP) — One hundred years ago this spring, Hollywood came of age in a blaze of wonder and fury.

 D.W.
 Griffith’s three-hour Civil War epic, “The Birth of a Nation,” was released in April 1915 after a special showing in March at President Woodrow Wilson’s White House.
 It is widely recognized as a blueprint for the feature-length movie and as a showcase for Griffith’s Tolstoyan command of historical narrative, from the battlefield to the front porch.

 But one of the greatest glories in movie history is also one of its lasting shames.
-Within Griffith’s lovingly assembled images is a story that glorified the Ku Klux Klan, demonized blacks and sealed the misconception that the Reconstruction era in the South after the Civil War in the late 1800s was a disastrous experiment in racial equality.
+Within Griffith’s lovingly assembled images is a story that glorified the Ku Klux Klan, demonized blacks and sealed the misconception that the Reconstruction era in the South was a disastrous experiment in racial equality.

 So now, at the film’s centennial, an industry that loves and thrives on honoring its past may allow one of its defining moments to go largely unobserved.